Utica station (Buffalo Metro Rail)

-Utica is a Buffalo Metro Rail station located at the corner of Main and East Utica Streets.
+Utica station is a Buffalo Metro Rail station located at the corner of Main and East Utica Streets.
 The station was formerly known at the shortened "Utica" name until December 29, 2021, when it was named as the Robert Traynham Coles Utica Station, named after a deceased architect that worked in the design of the Utica station.

 Bus routes

-Utica is one of four stations that offers a bus loop, requiring passengers to board/debark using curbside stops (the other three being University, LaSalle and Delavan/Canisius College) and one of only two that has a driveway for bus lines that connect with Metro Rail (the other being Delavan/Canisius College).
+Utica station is one of four stations that offers a bus loop, requiring passengers to board/debark using curbside stops (the other three being University, LaSalle and Delavan/Canisius College) and one of only two that has a driveway for bus lines that connect with Metro Rail (the other being Delavan/Canisius College).
 Route 8 buses heading toward Marine Drive do not board at the curb on the same side as the station, which is served by three bus routes: